TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/README.md

 **Under Construction**

+JavaScript Introductions
 - Create 10 Variables
 - Swapping Variables
 - Operators

+JavaScript Only Assignments
 - Modulus Assignment
 - Greeting Someone (based on the hour of the day)
 - Max of Two Numbers
 - Landscape or Portrait

+Basic Form Introduction and JavaScript Interactions
+- Basic Form, <a href="">Click Here</a>

 ---